 We first referenced the unconventional space and how workplace designers were harnessing every available nook and cranny as workspaces back in our Office Design Trends to watch in 2018 piece, but that trend has accelerated since then, so let’s revisit.

-What we mean by unconventional spaces are those areas that in the past have not been even considered as spaces where staff could work from – think corridors, window ledges or even an open space under the stairs, known industry wide as the ‘third space’.
+What we mean by unconventional spaces are those areas that in the past have not been even considered as spaces where staff could work from – think corridors, window ledges or even an open space under the stairs, known industry-wide as the ‘third space’.
 Technology has of course driven this trend and enabled staff to work from anywhere within the workplace with plug and play spaces located throughout many offices.
 This trend also feeds into the need for privacy and spaces away from the desk, and together they provide staff with a variety of options to choose to work from.

 The third space has long been a matter of intense debate among architects and office designers as both strive to maximise the usability of any space while also making it feel too functional.
-In addition, the rise of agile work practices and access to the right tools (tablet, laptop) have also fueled this trend and we expect workspaces to continuing using the ‘third space’ in a variety of unconventional manners over the coming years.
+In addition, the rise of agile work practices and access to the right tools (tablet, laptop) have also fueled this trend and we expect workspaces to continue using the ‘third space’ in a variety of unconventional manners over the coming years.

 Other office design trends to watch out for in 2020 (and beyond)